bnehirartan/Text_Analyzer/README.md

 - `matplotlib`
 - `nltk`

-This was developed from a practice lab owned by the **Python for Data Sciences, AI and Development** coursera course.
+This was developed from a practice lab owned by the **Python for Data Science, AI and Development** coursera course.